 - To make children aware and capable of claiming their rights

-The CCP primarily aims at strengthening local mechanisms such as village child protection committees (VCPC), school-based child clubs, and district level child protection mechanisms.
-For strengthening and ensuring strong child protection mechanism, technical assistance is provided to them and they are lobbied to implement existing national and international legal instruments, policies, programs, and plans.
+Our CCP primarily aims at strengthening local mechanisms such as school-based child clubs, rural municipal, municipal, and district level child protection mechanisms through technical assistance.
+They are lobbied to implement existing national and international legal instruments, policies, programs, and plans.

-GNI Nepal believes in strong government and people led systems for better child protection.
-The Organization fosters a strong partnership with the children (rights holders), community-based organizations (CBO), non-governmental organizations (NGO) and local units of government (duty bearers).
+GNI Nepal believes in strong government- and people-led systems for better child protection.
+We foster a strong partnership with the children (rights holders), community-based organizations (CBOs), non-governmental organizations (NGOs) and local units of government (duty bearers).
 Leveraging these strong collaborative ties GNI Nepal promotes child protection across 13 districts through activities under four programmatic components;

 - Local System Strengthening,